 Listen To Article

-Ifalakhe is set in Pre-Colonial Southern Africa, and events are set in motion when an Ancestral Oracle of the Kingdom of Okuhle decrees that two of the King’s wives would each bear him a Son, but that one of them would bring destruction to the Kingdom if allowed to live.
+The characters in the TV Series Ifalakhe begin their journey when an Ancestral Oracle of the Kingdom of Okuhle decrees that two of the King’s wives would each bear him a Son, but that one of them would bring destruction to the Kingdom if allowed to live.

 The King is instructed to kill the last born of his Sons, but through the deception and trickery of his Principal Wife, the King is told that both were born at the same time.